-Join us for a 5+ week fun filled camp held here at the UW Marathon County June 18 – July 20, 2018.
+Join us for a 5+ week fun filled camp held here at the UW-Stevens Point at Wausau campus, June 17 - July 19, 2019.

 Join your fellow students entering Freshmen, Sophomore and Junior year to take place at this interactive resident camp Monday-Thursday, with a ½ day Friday.
 Students will interact with their peers, all while in an exciting learning environment.
 Top the end of camp and summer with a Trip to Chicago!